 In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the practice manager and may be subject to an administration charge.
 No information will be released without the patient consent unless we are legally obliged to do so.

 We make every effort to give the best service possible to everyone who attends our practice.

-To pursue a complaint please contact the Patient Advisory Manage, Mrs Urvi Oza who will deal with your concerns appropriately.
-Urvi is very happy to meet with any patient to discuss any issues they may have with the service that they have received from the practice.
+Please contact the Patient Advisory Manage, Rachael Allen, who will deal with your concerns appropriately.
+Rachael is very happy to meet with any patient to discuss any issues they may have with the service that they have received from the practice.

-Further written information is available regarding the complaints procedure from reception or please downlaod our complaints leaflet for further information
+Further written information is available regarding how to raise a concern from reception or please download our raising a concern leaflet for further information

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.